ibarwick/firebird_fdw/INSTALL-debian-ubuntu.md

 ### Building

-Ensure the `pg_config` binary for the taregt PostgreSQL version is in the shell path; then execute:
+Ensure the `pg_config` binary for the target PostgreSQL version is in the shell path; then execute:

     `make && sudo make install`